 For more information about organic or inorganic growth or for personalized insights into your business, schedule a no-obligation consultation with one of our expert CFOs today.

 This article is meant for educational purposes only and does not constitute financial advice.
 For personalized information, insights, or recommendations, reach out to your financial advisor or speak directly with a CFO.

 This article was originally published March 2, 2020 and has since been edited for information, references, accuracy, and completeness.

 About the Author

 Jerry Vance is the founder and managing partner of Preferred CFO.
-With over 13 years of experience providing CFO consulting services to over 300 organizations, Jerry is Utah’s most experienced active outsourced CFO.
-Jerry specializes in forecasting, equity fundraising, cash flow diagnosis and solutions, and strategic advisement.
+With over 16 years of experience providing CFO consulting services to over 300 organizations, and 30 years in the financial industry, Jerry is one of the most experienced outsourced CFOs in the United States.

 Deciding whether and when to sell your business is a significant and complex decision that should not be undertaken lightly.
 If the timing is right, the offer is right, and the necessary work is done correctly, selling your business can be highly beneficial.
 However,...

 12 Things Investors Look for in an Investment Opportunity Being funded by a VC fund has been glamorized in the past 10 years—and it’s no wonder why.
 Venture capitalists not only provide funding for young and innovative businesses, but also bring a partnership with...

 This episode of Management Development Unlocked marks the 50th episode!
 Eric’s guest is Tom Applegarth.
 Tom’s entire career has been spent in human resources at multiple companies, both big and small.
 Today, he is the Vice President of Human Resources for Preferred...